2018 Pet Owner Attitudes and Behaviours Report

 Pets can’t talk – but veterinarians can be their voices.
 Ontario veterinarians have the training, knowledge and qualifications to give you the best advice on how to care for your pet.
 In fact, 96% of Ontario pet parents were satisfied with their last veterinary visit.

 Working with a trusted veterinarian can help your pet live a longer healthier life – 95% of Ontario pet owners say they trust that their veterinarian has their pet's best interest at heart.
 Regular preventive care is an integral part of preventing illness and catching problems early.
 In many cases, identifying and managing problems before they become serious can save pet owners from significant costs later on.

 2018 Got a Pet?
 Get a Vet! contest

-From April 25th to May 23rd, 2016 the general public were invited to nominate their favourite veterinary clinic as part of a public education campaign to promote the importance of regular veterinary care.
+From April 23 to May 18, 2018, pet owners were invited to nominate their favourite veterinary clinic as part of a public education campaign to promote the importance of regular veterinary care.

 About the campaign:

 Got a Pet?
 Get a Vet!
 That’s the message the Ontario Veterinary Medical Association (OVMA), the Ontario SPCA and participating SPCAs and Humane Societies are sending to pet owners.

 This annual public awareness campaign aims to educate pet owners about the importance of having an established relationship with a veterinarian.
 Participating shelters displayed posters featuring the Got a Pet?
 Get a Vet! messages, encouraging pet parents to find a vet after adopting their new family member.
 Information leaflets were also handed out to every visitor and adoptive pet family at participating shelters.

 Social media advertisements promote the contest, along with the gotapetgetavet.ca website where pet owners can learn more about the benefits of regular veterinary care, find a local veterinarian or participate in the contest by recognizing their favourite veterinary clinic!